siddjasti/Job_Scraping/README.md

 ### `index.html`

 This HTML template serves as the front-end of the application.
 It provides a form where users can enter job search criteria such as keyword, location, distance, and remote work preference.
-The results are presented in a table format with links to apply directly and buttons to view job descriptions in modal windows.
+The results are presented in a table format with links to apply directly and buttons to view job descriptions in pop-up windows.

 ### `scraper.py`